Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, One Potential Pathway.md

 I haven't even read every line, so I might not agree with AI - but it is a starting point and a vision of what might be possible.

-The inspirational point is that whatever we want to achieve, is merely a total nested hierarchy of logically ordered steps that must be advanced through.
+The inspirational point is that whatever we want to achieve is merely a total nested hierarchy of logically ordered steps that must be advanced through.

 ## Monthly Summary